retrocomputacion/retrobbs/readme.txt

 -----------------------
 After making sure you have installed all the required python modules, and extra software, just unpack this archive into a directory of your choice.
+If you're upgrading a previous installation, make sure to not overwrite your configuration files with the ones included as example.

 You can run this script from a command line by navigating to the Installation directory and then issuing: